OCXStandard/ocxwiki/README.md

 # ocxwiki
-Python CLI tool for managing the ocxwiki schema dokumentation
+Python CLI tool for managing the ocxwiki schema documentation